-ANNOUNCEMENT: INTRODUCTION TO UNITIVE JUSTICE AND CIRCLE FACILITATION WORKSHOP, RICHMOND, VA MARCH 13 - 17, 2017 DETAILS HERE.
+ANNOUNCEMENT: INTRODUCTION TO UNITIVE EDUCATION AND CIRCLE FACILITATION WORKSHOP, RICHMOND, VA JUNE 26 - 30, 2017 DETAILS HERE.
+Explore the journey from control and compliance to learning and empowerment in the school setting.

 I invite you to join the journey from punitive to unitive justice.